 Gone are the days when people frowned on lightweight hiking sandals.
 More and more hikers love the freedom that this footwear gives them.
 The growing number of footwear manufacturers that include sandals in their outdoor line is one proof of this growing acceptance.
 Some popular brands offering lightweight hiking sandals are Keen and Teva.

 Pros and cons of wearing lightweight hiking sandals

 The idea of wearing big, clunky, and full leather hiking boots always crosses the mind of people when the topic of hiking comes up.
 The big switch to lighter and more breathable trail footwear has introduced hikers to the concept of hiking on their sandals.

 Lightweight hiking sandals are charming their way to the hearts of hikers.
 As great alternatives for summer hiking, these deserve a spot in any hiker’s gear arsenal.
 As with anything though, these sandals also come with positive and negative points, here are some:

-- The biggest disadvantage of using lightweight hiking sandal is that they can’t be worn all the time.
+The biggest disadvantage of using lightweight hiking sandals is that they can’t be worn all the time.
 There are only very specific trails where these can be worn by hikers.
 Since they are breathable, they are best worn during the summer but not in cold weather.

 Going light is a goal of many hikers.
 And while sandals sure meet every hiker’s lightweight requirement, they are not an all-weather hiking gear.
 During cold days, they are best kept inside the closet.
 Hikers could turn to other lightweight hiking footwear when necessary.